Single Phase Induction MotorPosted by Sibasish Ghosh on 24/2/2012 & Updated on 18/8/2018

 Construction of Single Phase Induction MotorLike any other electrical motor asynchronous motor also have two main parts namely rotor and stator.
 Stator: As its name indicates stator is a stationary part of induction motor.
 A single phase AC supply is given to the stator of single phase induction motor.

 Rotor: The rotor is a rotating part of an induction motor.
 The rotor connects the mechanical load through the shaft.
-The rotor in single phase induction motor is of squirrel cage rotor type.
+The rotor in the single-phase induction motor is of squirrel cage rotor type.
 The construction of single phase induction motor is almost similar to the squirrel cage three-phase induction motor.
 But in case of a single phase induction motor, the stator has two windings instead of one three-phase winding in three phase induction motor.

-Stator of Single Phase Induction MotorThe stator of the single phase induction motor has laminated stamping to reduce eddy current losses on its periphery.
+Stator of Single Phase Induction MotorThe stator of the single-phase induction motor has laminated stamping to reduce eddy current losses on its periphery.
 The slots are provided on its stamping to carry stator or main winding.
 Stampings are made up of silicon steel to reduce the hysteresis losses.
 When we apply a single phase AC supply to the stator winding, the magnetic field gets produced, and the motor rotates at speed slightly less than the synchronous speed Ns.
 Synchronous speed Ns is given by Where, f = supply voltage frequency, P = No. of poles of the motor.

-The construction of the stator of single-phase induction motor is similar to that of three phase induction motor except there are two dissimilarities in the winding part of the single phase induction motor.
+The construction of the stator of the single-phase induction motor is similar to that of three phase induction motor except there are two dissimilarities in the winding part of the single phase induction motor.

 - Firstly, the single-phase induction motors are mostly provided with concentric coils.
 We can easily adjust the number of turns per coil can with the help of concentric coils.
 The mmf distribution is almost sinusoidal.